darioielardi/twirk/CONTRIBUTING.md

 To make a release, remember to update the version number in [internal/gen/version.go](./internal/gen/version.go).

-Twirp uses Github releases.
+twirk uses Github releases.
 To make a new release:
  1. Merge all changes that should be included in the release into the master branch.
  2. Update the version constant in `internal/gen/version.go`.